Beverley Jacobs

 Beverley K. Jacobs CM (born 1965) is a Kanienkehaka (Mohawk) community representative from the Six Nations of the Grand River Territory, Bear Clan.
-An attorney, she became president of the Native Women's Association of Canada (NWAC), serving 2004-2009, and is best known for her work in advocating for the families of missing and murdered Indigenous women, and seeking changes to policing and the justice system to better serve Indigenous peoples.
+As an attorney, she became president of the Native Women's Association of Canada (NWAC), serving 2004-2009, and is best known for her work in advocating for the families of missing and murdered Indigenous women, and seeking changes to policing and the justice system to better serve Indigenous peoples.
 She is currently an assistant professor at the Faculty of Law, University of Windsor.

 Personal life

 Beverley K. Jacobs (Gowehgyuseh) was born in 1965 into the Bear Clan of her mother, in the Mohawk Nation on the Six Nations of the Grand River Territory, in Southern Ontario.
 Her traditional name, Gowehgyuseh, means "She's visiting."
-She has a daughter, Ashley, and four grandchildren: Nicholas, Tessa, Bryson and Kenna.
+She has a daughter.

 Education

 After spending some time working as a legal secretary, Jacobs pursued a career as a lawyer.
 She juggled law school with the responsibilities of being a single mother.
 Often because she had no alternative, Jacobs brought her daughter Ashley, then eight, to class with her.

 The only Aboriginal student in her first year at University of Windsor, Jacobs started the First Nations Law Students Society on campus.
 She graduated from University of Windsor in 1994, then obtained her master's degree in law from the University of Saskatchewan in 2000.

 Jacobs has also completed a multi-disciplinary PhD in Law, Sociology and Aboriginal Health at the University of Calgary.